dechan3/cybersecurity-labs/CiscoNetacad/LABS.md

 In this activity, I have accomplished the following learning objectives:

- -Investigate Devices in a Wiring Closet
+ - Investigate Devices in a Wiring Closet

- -Connect End Devices to Networking Devices
+ - Connect End Devices to Networking Devices

- -Install a Backup Router
+ - Install a Backup Router

- -Configure a Hostname
+ - Configure a Hostname